MG 42

-The MG 42 lent many design elements to the Swiss MG 51 and SIG MG 710-3, French AA-52, American M60 and Belgian MAG general-purpose machine guns and the Spanish 5.56×45mm NATO Ameli light machine gun.
+The MG 42 lent many design elements to the Swiss MG 51 and SIG MG 710-3, French AA-52, American M60, the Belgian MAG general-purpose machine guns, and the Spanish 5.56×45mm NATO Ameli light machine gun.

 History

 Before World War I

 Even before World War I, the German military was already looking forward to replacing the heavy machine guns which proved to be such a success in that war.
 The MG13 was one of the first developments toward a goal of producing a weapon that could perform multiple roles, rather than just one.
 The MG13 was the result of reengineering the Dreyse Water-cooled machine gun to fit the new requirement.
 The twin-barreled Gast gun was developed with the goal of providing a high cyclic rate of fire weapon for anti-aircraft use which was reported to have reached cyclic rates of fire as high as 1,600 rounds per minute.